 Want to get involved?
 Here’s how:

 The movement for independent redistricting in our state is gaining momentum – and being a part of it is easier than you think!
-Read more about our tools to go All IN for Democracy in 2019!
+Read more about our tools to go All IN for Democracy!

 - More than one third (54) of Indiana General Assembly races were unopposed in the general election

 - Indiana had the lowest voter turnout (28%) in America & worst turnout in 72 years

 - 48% of likely U.S. Voters said American elections are not fair to voters

 More than 20 Indiana cities and towns have passed resolutions in support of redistricting reform.
 Is yours one of them?